|

 Sometimes, it can be hard to come up with that much money all at once.

-- regular price (according to Amazon.com) and rock-bottom sale price of $0.12/diaper, with coupons.
+- regular price of about $0.30 US per diaper, and a rock-bottom sale price of $0.12 US per diaper, with coupons.

-The Pampers Swaddlers Sensitive Diapers Size 1 package contains 192 diapers at $0.26/diaper.
+The Pampers Swaddlers Sensitive Diapers Size 1 package contains 156 diapers at around $0.26/diaper.
 Your newborn will need about 10-12 diaper changes per day in the first four weeks.
-In that month's time you have only used about two packages or 360 diapers.
+In that month's time you have only used over two packages or 360 diapers.
 For a total cost for your baby's first month of $93.60 at regular price, $43.20 at sale price, with coupons.

 Well, that's not too bad, just pocket-change . . . right?

-But the Pampers Swaddlers Sensitive Diapers Size 2 package only contains 168 diapers at $0.30/diaper.
+But the Pampers Swaddlers Sensitive Diapers Size 2 package only contains 132 diapers at around $0.30/diaper.
 Your baby will need about 8-10 diaper changes a day from one to five months of age.
-So you still only need to bring home just two packages per month.
+So you still only need to bring home just over two packages per month.
 But that's a total of 1,200 diapers for just four months.
-For a total cost of $360.00 at regular price, $144.00 at sale price, with coupons.
+Nine packages, for a total cost of $360.00 at regular price, $144.00 at sale price, with coupons.

 O.K., it's getting a little more expensive, but your time is valuable . . . right?

-If you are lucky, your baby will still fit into Step Two diapers for another few months.
+If you are lucky, your baby will still fit into Size Two diapers for another few months.
 But your baby will still need about 8 changes a day from five to nine months.
 That's another 960 diapers for the next four months or so.
-For a total cost of $288.00 at regular price, $115.20 at sale price, with coupons.
+Eight more packages, for a total cost of $288.00 at regular price, $115.20 at sale price, with coupons.

 But... but... cloth diapers are a lot more work . . . aren't they????

-The Pampers Swaddlers Sensitive Diapers Size 3 package contains only 156 diapers at $0.32/diaper.
+The Pampers Swaddlers Sensitive Diapers Size 3 package contains only 128 diapers at around $0.32/diaper.
 Your 9-12 month baby still needs about 8 diaper changes a day.
-So add on five more packages or 720 diapers for three months.
+So add on six more packages or 720 diapers for three months.
 For a total cost of $230.40 at regular price, $86.40 at sale price, with coupons.

 Have you run out of coupons yet?
 Are you still catching all of the sales?